 Emmy is originally from Cummington, MA, a small town in the western part of the state.
 She received her BA in Elementary Education and Communications from Keene State College in New Hampshire, and then spent three summers working at a YMCA overnight camp in New Hampshire as the Girl’s Camp Director.
 Emmy joined the year-round Sewataro team in 2007, and is responsible for all communications, transportation and compliance with Massachusetts regulations and American Camp Association standards.

 Emmy lives in Westminster, along with her husband, 2 children and their dog, Gabby.
-Her daughter will be coming to camp for the first time as a Junior Camper this summer.
-She enjoys the outdoors, especially camping and hiking, and says her favorite part of camp is watching campers grow throughout the years and become compassionate, joyful, confident and respectful young adults through their camp experience.
+Her daughter joined her at camp as a first time camper last summer.
+Emmy enjoys the outdoors, especially camping and hiking, and says her favorite part of camp is watching campers grow throughout the years and become compassionate, joyful, confident and respectful young adults through their camp experience.

 Cheryl joined the Sewataro office team in 2010.
 Before Sewataro, she studied Psychology at Stonehill College and then went into accounting for 9 years.
 When her first child was born, Cheryl became a stay-at-home mom, which she continued through the childhood of her 3 children.
 She returned to the field of accounting in 2004.
 Cheryl’s role at Sewataro has grown over the years and she now manages the business office and handles camp enrollment.